ros-hybrid-behaviour-planner/so_data/README.md

 * **calc.py**: provides helper functions which are used by several components of the package (+ unit test)
 * **flocking.py**: provides methods to calculate the flocking vector based on the paper by Olfati-Saber (+ unit test)
-* **gradientNode.py**: allows to create nodes which spread artificial gradients
+* **gradientnode.py**: allows to create nodes which spread artificial gradients
-* **soBroadcaster.py**: allows to publish data to the soData topic which will be subscribed to in the soBuffer
+* **sobroadcaster.py**: allows to publish data to the so_data topic which will be subscribed to in the soBuffer
-* **soBuffer.py**: implements a layer which allows to store gradient data and to do calculations necessary for self-organizing behaviour (+ unit test)
+* **sobuffer.py**: implements a layer which allows to store gradient data and to do calculations necessary for self-organizing behaviour (+ unit test)
-* **topicGradientTf.py**: abstract class which can be used as a blueprint to transform topics in soMessages and publish them to the `soData` topic
+* **topicgradienttf.py**: abstract class which can be used as a blueprint to transform topics in soMessages and publish them to the `so_data` topic
-* **poseGradientTf.py**: implementation of `topicGradientTf` for the pose topic
+* **posegradienttf.py**: implementation of `topicGradientTf` for the pose topic

 msg: